 Sara -

-Having slept in, I awoke to my dad's shuffling and my sister's singing.
+my sister's singing.
 “Happy Canada Day,” I called drowsily from my bunk to delighted exclamations of “Oh yeah...
 Canada Day!
 Whoo!
 Canada Day!” from Steph, a Canada-obsessed, McGill-headed high school sophomore.

 After a satisfying breakfast of crepes and an hour of waiting for Steph to finish showering, we motored out of the Collins Bay Marina, all those lovely Canadians we'd met there waving us off and Dad calling out our blog's address, while Steph and I waved smilingly, pajama-clad (to my fashionable sister's horror, that was my outfit for the day).